andrey-git/home-assistant-custom-ui/docs/templates.md

 The attributes `theme_template` and `extra_data_template` allow you to inject your own expressions and code using JavaScript template literals.
 Within these template literals, you have full access to the entity's state object, which allows you to access other properties such as last_changed, attributes.friendly_name, etc. The full set of objects available to your template literals is shown below.

+In order for a template to return "nothing", for example so that `extra_data_template` won't take space or allow showing `show_last_changed` - return `null` from your template.

 **Note that those are JavaScript templates evaluated in your browser, not Jinja2 templates which are evaluated server-side and use a different syntax.**

 #### Available variables